nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how to set deadlines.

-Suppose you have task called `Create PR`, and you need it to be completed by 11 November 2022, 2359hrs.
+Suppose you have task called "Create PR", and you need it to be completed by 11 November 2022, 2359hrs.
-Identify the index of `Create PR` in the application (1 in the image below).
+Identify the index of "Create PR" in the application (1 in the image below).
 If you are not able to find the task, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

 Then, enter the command `set deadline 1 2022-11-11 23:59`.

-If done successfully, you should see the `Create PR` task with the new deadline show up in the task list of the [current team section](#current-team-section).
+If done successfully, you should see the "Create PR" task with the new deadline show up in the task list of the [current team section](#current-team-section).

 ![Set Deadline Example](images/SetDeadlineExample.png)